-Essentially 100 percent of commercial sugar beet production in Canada are biotech varieties.
+Essentially one hundred percent of commercial sugar beet production in Canada are biotech varieties.
 Sugar beets are commercially grown in Ontario and Alberta for processing into refined sugar and animal feed ingredients.
 Over 60 percent of total Canadian production is concentrated in Alberta with a large percentage of Alberta sugar beets refined at the Lantic Inc. facility in Taber, Alberta.
 Conversely, Ontario growers export their sugar beet crop to the United States for processing in Michigan.
-Statistics Canada estimates the 2021 sugar beet seeded area as 18,800 hectares, up eight percent from 2020.
-Alberta is projected to have an acreage decline of four percent with Ontario acreage estimated to be up 56 percent but similar to 2019 acreage.
-Harvest of the Ontario crop has been hampered by higher moisture and rainfall events through the late summer and fall.
-While some fields were lost due to water damage, remaining fields are reported as having very strong yields; some fields are projected at over 37 tons per acre.
-Alberta is anticipating good production with yields of approximately 30 tons per acre and total production similar to 2020.
+Statistics Canada estimates the 2022 sugar beet seeded area as 18,300 hectares, down three percent from 2021.
+This reduction is driven mainly by reduced acreage seeded in Ontario which is projected to be down eight percent.
+Alberta typically produces between 60 and 75 percent of the total Canadian crop.
+In 2022, the Alberta crop was adversely impacted by weather including July hailstorms, which significantly damaged the crop in certain regions of Southern Alberta.
+After a jump in production in 2021, production is expected to be lower in 2022 driven by acreage reduction and higher crop losses.